jjray84/Note-Taking-App/README.md

 * npm i
 * node server.js

-Once both the npm has been installed, as well as the server is running, please select the "Live Link" that is at the bottom of this README file.
+Once both the npm has been installed, as well as the server is running, please type into your browser: localhost:3001.
 You will be presented with a page with a button that can be clicked that is labelled at Get Started.
 \n
 Once you have clicked the Get Started button, you will be taken to the notes page where you will be able to add notes.
 These notes will need a title, as well as a body.
 Once the information is input, click the save icon at the top right of the page.
 Once clicked, the note will populate on the left side of the page.
 \n